Vmlweb/VLBanner/README.md

 ## Get IAP Information

-You can request an `SKProduct` object from the banner to obtain IAP information.
+You can request an `SKProduct` object from the banner to obtain IAP information such as price.
 ```swift
 let advert = VLBanner.shared
 advert.requestProduct { (error, product) -> Void in